fustyles/Ameba/README.md

 Every JSON output is validated through ArduinoJson before execution.
 Malformed responses are rejected outright — there is no ambiguous partial execution.
 The system enforces a strict separation between two output modes — **valid `tool_call` JSON** and **natural language reply** — and prohibits mixing them, making the entire control flow highly predictable.

 ### Dual System Prompt Strategy
 The framework maintains two compiled system prompts: `systemContent` (full, with tool definitions) and `systemContentNoTools` (lightweight, without tool definitions).
-Search and STT requests use the lightweight version, reducing token overhead and avoiding unnecessary tool-call interference in contexts that don't require hardware control.
+The `tools` boolean parameter in `geminiChatRequest()` and `geminiSearchRequest()` selects between them at call time.
+The STT pipeline (`sendAudioFileToGeminiSTT()`) is purpose-built as a standalone transcription call that uses neither system prompt — it sends only the audio data and a minimal transcription instruction, keeping token usage minimal and avoiding any tool-routing interference in a context that requires only raw text output.

 ---